srivathsacs/marketing-analytics-engineering/README.md

-# marketing-analytics-engineering
+# Marketing Analytics Engineering

-This project simulates a modern marketing analytics warehouse for a direct-to-consumer ecommerce company.
+This project simulates a **modern marketing analytics warehouse** for a direct-to-consumer ecommerce business.

-It demonstrates how raw marketing and ecommerce data can be transformed into analytics-ready tables that power BI dashboards and performance reporting.

-The goal is to show:
-- clean SQL transformations
-- dimensional modeling
-- data validation
+It transforms **raw ad and ecommerce data** into **analytics-ready tables** that answer questions like:
+1. How much revenue did each channel generate?
-- marketing metrics such as revenue, CAC, ROAS, and LTV
+2. What are CAC, ROAS, and LTV by campaign?

-This is built using synthetic data and does not use any real company or customer information.
+3. Which channels are profitable?

+Built with **dbt** using analytics engineering best practices: *staging → facts & dimensions → metrics*.

+All data is **synthetic**.

+---

+## What This Project Shows

+- SQL-based transformations
+- Dimensional modeling
+- Data quality testing
+- Marketing performance metrics

+Designed for BI dashboards and reporting.

+---

+## Architecture

+Sources → Raw Tables → dbt Staging → dbt Analytics → BI

+---

 ## What’s Next

-1. Continue dbt
+1. **Expand dbt**

-Add more models, tests, and metrics
+   - Add more models, tests, and metrics

-Improve docs and exposures

-2. Improve schema.yml
+2. **Improve schema.yml**

-Add column tests and business definitions
+   - Add column tests and business definitions

-Add source freshness checks

-3. Add Fivetran
+3. **Add Fivetran**

-Ingest Google Ads, Facebook Ads, Shopify, Stripe
+   - Ingest Google Ads, Facebook Ads, Shopify, Stripe

-Load raw data → transform with dbt

-4. Portfolio polish
+4. **Portfolio polish**

-Add architecture diagram and ERD

-Add example dashboards and business use cases
+   - Add diagrams and example dashboards